 History/Background of Godawari Botanical Garden

-It comprises a natural plant landscape with various thematic gardens like physic garden, biodiversity education garden. rock garden, taxonomic family garden, fern garden, special garden, Japanese style garden, VVIP plantation garden.
-This botanical garden conserves about 1000 plant species including ferns, gymnosperms and angiosperms.
+It comprises a natural plant landscape with various thematic gardens like a physic garden, biodiversity education garden. rock garden, taxonomic family garden, fern garden, special garden, Japanese style garden, VVIP plantation garden.
+This botanical garden conserves about 1000 plant species including ferns, gymnosperms, and angiosperms.

 It is an internationally recognized botanical garden and a member of Botanic Garden Conservation International (BGCI).

 Attractions on the way to Godawari Botanical Garden

 The drive to the Godawari, 10 km south of Patan is interesting as it passes through Harshiddhi, a typical Newari town with a rather sinister history.
 The well-known pagoda-style Bal Kumari Temple was once believed to have practiced child sacrifice as a means to appease the gods.
 There are steep steps leading up to the shrine.

 After Harisiddhi, the drive is pleasant as it goes through less densely populated areas.
 The Godavari, a peaceful little village surrounded by dense jungles acquired its name from a repenting ascetic who went to a place also known as the Godavari in India to do penance for killing a cow which is considered sacred by Hindus and killing one is a criminal offense in Nepal.
 Upon returning to his native village where he established the temple complex of Panch Dhara or five water spouts, whose waters are supposed to flow down to the river Godavari in India.

 The Godawari is home to at least 256 species of birds (one-third of all bird species in Nepal) including the famous Spiny Babbler which was re-discovered here after it was thought to have been extinct for 104 years.
 It is also popular for the more than 300 species of butterflies and moths found here.